mjgs/mjgs.github.io/_posts/2020/2020-11-13-robust-nodejs-deployment-architecture.md

 - Be able to deploy anywhere
 {: refdef}

-It’s also worth experimenting with integrating [serverless](https://serverless.css-tricks.com/about/ ) technologies for aspects that are very high load, the low cost and high performance might be worth the portability trade-off, but be aware that a move might require rewriting parts of your application.
+It’s also worth experimenting with integrating [serverless](https://serverless.css-tricks.com/about/ ) technologies for aspects that are very high load, the low cost and high performance might be worth the portability trade-off, but be aware that a move might require rewriting parts of your application should you need to change providers.

 If you are building such a system or similar, check out my [web development and automation services](https://blog.markjgsmith.com/2018/07/04/decription-of-my-freelance-nodejs-software-services.html), consider hiring [me](https://github.com/mjgs) :)